Can we understand an auxetic pion-photon transition form factor within QCD? BaBar faces Belle: Conclusions

-\acknowledgments A.V.P. is thankful to Prof. Vicente Vento and Prof. Pedro Gonzalez for the warm hospitality at the University of Valencia, where this investigation was completed.
-The work of A.V.P. has been supported by HadronPhysics2, by the Spanish Ministerio de Economia y Competitividad and the EU FEDER under contract FPA2010-21750-C02-01 and also by AIC10-D-000598 and GVPrometeo2009/129.
-This work was supported in part by the Heisenberg--Landau Program under Grant 2012, the Russian Foundation for Fundamental Research (Grant No.\ 12-02-00613a), and the BRFBR--JINR Cooperation Program under contract No.\ F10D-002.
+\acknowledgments A.V.P. is thankful to Prof. Vicente Vento and Prof. Pedro Gonzalez for the warm hospitality at the University of Valencia, where part of this investigation was carried out.
+The work of A.V.P. was supported in part by the Ministry of Education and Science of the Russian Federation, project 14.B37.21.0910, and by HadronPhysics2, Spanish Ministerio de Economia y Competitividad and EU FEDER under contract FPA2010-21750-C02-01, AIC10-D-000598, and GVPrometeo2009/129.
+We acknowledge support from the Heisenberg--Landau Program under Grants 2012 and 2013, the Russian Foundation for Fundamental Research (Grant No.\ 12-02-00613a,\ 11-01-00182a).